Clinical Neuroscience

 Did you know?

-This programme is recognised by the Federation of European Neuroscience Societies (FENS) and included in the Network of European Neuroscience Schools (NENS), which is the highest accolade in European neuroscience teaching.
+This MSc is formally recognised by the Federation of Neuroscience Societies and is part of the Network of European Neuroscience Schools, offering strong academic recognition within the European neuroscience community.

 Module details: In this module, you will study the foundations of modern clinical neuroscience, exploring topics such as neurotransmission mechanisms, brain plasticity, and the role of Artificial Intelligence in medicine.
 You will gain an integrated overview of contemporary clinical neuroscience, using real-world examples and current theories, while understanding its links to molecular biology, genetics, pharmacology, and medical sciences.